tim200002/TAS-Racer/README.md

 Since of course this might lead to unexpected behavior, I recommend doing it only in a virtual environment

-If you want to test trajectories generated like this, it might be necessary to shorten the trajectory by a few points such that goal and start are not too close to one another.
+**Important**: If you want to test trajectories generated like this, it is necessary to shorten the trajectory by a few points (5 should be enough) such that goal and start are not too close to one another.

 ## Test out ros package

-**Test out offline planner**:
-Preparation:
+**Note** Typically it would be required to move the map and world files generarted in the previous step into the corresponding `maps` and `worlds` folder in the `tas2-simulator`.
+I already did this for you.
+The only thing you have to do is to update all absolute paths such that they correspond to your file system.

+### Offline Planner:

+Before evrything start the simulation by `ros2 launch tas2-simulator bringup_simulation.py world:=/home/tim/tas2-racer/src/tas2-simulator/models/worlds/world_track1_no_obstacles.world`

+Now you can start the different planning modes by following:

+1. Offline Planner, using A*
-1. In `src/tas2-simulator/config/navigation.yaml` outcomment lines for the `offline_planner` and set `trajectory_file` to an absolute path to one of the previously generated trajectories
+    1. in `navigation.yaml` make sure the lines for the offline planner are commented out and set the path of `trajectory_file` to point to the right trajectory (absolute path)
-2. In `src/tas2-simulator/maps` there are already map files for the trajectories generated in the previous step.
-For the offline planner, take the map called `map_track_1_no_obstacles.pgm` and rename it to `map.pgm`
-3. In `src/tas2-simulator/models/worlds` there are already world files for the trajectories generated in the previous step.
-For the offline planner, take the world called `gazebo_world_track_1_no_obstacles.world` and rename it to `gazebo_world.world`

-Run Simulation
-1. From the first terminal run `ros2 launch tas2-simulator bringup_simulation.py`
+    2. Start `navstack` by running `ros2 launch tas2-simulator bringup_navstack.py map:=/home/tim/tas2-racer/src/tas2-simulator/maps/map_track1_no_obstacles.yaml`
+    3. Start simulation by running (from inside `src/play_simulation`) `python3 play_simulation.py -t ../../out/tracks/demo/trajectory_astar.csv`

+2. Offline Planner, using shortest path (optimization)
+    1. in `navigation.yaml` make sure the lines for the offline planner are commented out and set the path of `trajectory_file` to point to the right trajectory (absolute path)
-2. From a second terminal run `ros2 launch tas2-simulator bringup_navstack.py`
+    2. Start `navstack` by running `ros2 launch tas2-simulator bringup_navstack.py map:=/home/tim/tas2-racer/src/tas2-simulator/maps/map_track1_no_obstacles.yaml`
-3. From a third terminal to start the simulation
-    1. cd `src/play_simulation`
-    2. run `python play_simulation.py`

-**Test out online planner**:
-Preparation:
+    3. Start simulation by running (from inside `src/play_simulation`) `python3 play_simulation.py -t ../../out/tracks/demo/trajectory_shortest_path.csv`

+3. Offline Planner, using Minimum Curvature
-1. In `src/tas2-simulator/config/navigation.yaml` outcomment lines for the `online_planner` and set `trajectory_file` to an absolute path to one of the previously generated trajectories
+    1. in `navigation.yaml` make sure the lines for the offline planner are commented out and set the path of the `trajectory_file` to point to the right trajectory (absolute path)
-2. In `src/tas2-simulator/maps` there are already map files for the trajectories generated in the previous step.
-For the offline planner, take the map called `map_track1_obstacles.pgm` and rename it to `map.pgm`
-3. In `src/tas2-simulator/models/worlds` there are already world files for the trajectories generated in the previous step.
-For the offline planner, take the world called `gazebo_world_track1_obstacles.world` and rename it to `gazebo_world.world`

-Run Simulation
-1. From the first terminal run `ros2 launch tas2-simulator bringup_simulation.py`
+    2. Start `navstack` by running `ros2 launch tas2-simulator bringup_navstack.py map:=/home/tim/tas2-racer/src/tas2-simulator/maps/map_track1_no_obstacles.yaml`
+    3. Start simulation by running (from inside `src/play_simulation`) `python3 play_simulation.py -t ../../out/tracks/demo/trajectory_mincurv.csv`

+3. Offline Planner, using Interpolated Approach
+    1. in `navigation.yaml` make sure the lines for the offline planner are commented out and set the path of the `trajectory_file` to point to the right trajectory (absolute path)
-2. From a second terminal run `ros2 launch tas2-simulator bringup_navstack.py`
+    2. Start `navstack` by running `ros2 launch tas2-simulator bringup_navstack.py map:=/home/tim/tas2-racer/src/tas2-simulator/maps/map_track1_no_obstacles.yaml`
+    3. Start simulation by running (from inside `src/play_simulation`) `python3 play_simulation.py -t ../../out/tracks/demo/trajectory_interp.csv`

+### Online Planner

+Before evrything start the simulation by `ros2 launch tas2-simulator bringup_simulation.py world:=/home/tim/tas2-racer/src/tas2-simulator/models/worlds/world_track1_obstacles.world`

-3. From a third terminal to start the simulation
+I prepared a shoorter trajectory to demonstrate the onine planner, it can be found under `out/tracks/demo_dynamic_planning`using this file you can start the simulation via

-    1. cd `src/play_simulation`
-    2. run `python play_simulation.py`
+1. in `navigation.yaml` make sure the lines for the online planner are commented out and set the path of `trajectory_file` to point to the right trajectory, i.e. make it point to the absolute path of `out/tracks/demo_dynamic_planning`
+2. Start `navstack` by running `ros2 launch tas2-simulator bringup_navstack.py map:=/home/tim/tas2-racer/src/tas2-simulator/maps/map_track1_obstacles.yaml`
+3. Start simulation by running (from inside `src/play_simulation`) `python3 play_simulation.py -t ../../out/tracks/demo_dynamic_planning/trajectory_mincurv.csv`

 ## Test out dynamic replanning simulation
 Since the dynamic replanning does not perfectly work in ROS (as explained in my presentation), I made a simulation to show how it works in theory.
 From inside `src/global_racetrajectory_optimization`, run `python adaptive_replanning.py`.

 A map will be rendered.
 Using the keyboard you can either move along the trajectory by typing `Enter` into the terminal, you can also spawn a new object right below the current one by typing `s` followed by `Enter`.
 Please play around with different times of spawning the object and see how the path planning behaves

+# Contributions
+All the code was written by msyself Tim Lindenau.
+We started as a group of three but both others have not done anything and then midways through left the group.
+The have, however, not contributed anythin to the codebase so that it is all my individual work.